AliAmini7/randomwalk/README.md

 # randomwalk
-back-testing a trading strategy based on the random-walk theory
+Back-testing a trading strategy based on the random-walk theory by using Python Medium post: